 - Bereavement counselors.
 Trained bereavement counselors offer support and guidance after the death of a loved one in hospice.

 Medicare, Medicaid, the Department of Veterans Affairs and private insurance typically pay for hospice care.
 While each hospice program has its own policy regarding payment for care, services are often offered based on need rather than the ability to pay.
-Be sure to ask about payment options before choosing a hospice program.
+Ask about payment options before choosing a hospice program.

 To find out about hospice programs, talk to doctors, nurses, social workers or counselors, or contact your local or state office on aging.
 Consider asking friends or neighbors for advice.
 The National Hospice and Palliative Care Organization also offers an online provider directory.